sergeykomlach/AdvancedBiometricPromptCompat/README.md

 ## Recent changes

+November 8, 2022

+**Bugfix: Cryptography** - wrong vector was used

+**Feature: Silent Auth implemented** - added solution that allow to recognize the user without any UI (not all devices)

 October 30, 2022

 **Bugfix: Permission error on Android T** - fixed bug when permission error happens during notification posting